January 19, 2009

 Visiting West Haldimand General Hospital

 As the COVID-19 pandemic continues to evolve, we are taking special precautions to ensure that patients, families, and staff remain safe.

 West Haldimand General Hospital (WHGH) is not stopping all visits, but strict guidelines will remain in place.
-We know that caregivers and support persons are vital, and we will allow caregivers and support persons to visit throughout the pandemic period, as permitted through the Ministry guidelines.
+We know that social interaction for patients is vital, and we will allow designated visitors to visit throughout the pandemic period, as permitted through the Ministry guidelines.

 Patients and visitors should enter through the hospital’s main entrance, unless visiting the Emergency Department (ED).

 - Be designated by the patient and recorded by the unit.